vitalik/django-ninja/docs/docs/tutorial/pagination.md

 ## Creating Custom Pagination Class

-To create a custom pagination class you should subclass `ninja.pagination.PaginationBase` and override the `Input` schema class and `paginate_queryset(self, queryset, request, **params)` method:
+To create a custom pagination class you should subclass `ninja.pagination.PaginationBase` and override the `Input` and `Output` schema classe and `paginate_queryset(self, queryset, request, **params)` method:

  - The `Input` schema is a Schema class that describes parameters that should be passed to your paginator (f.e. page-number or limit/offset values).
+ - The `Output` schema describes schema for page output (f.e. count/next-page/iitiems/etc).
  - The `paginate_queryset` method is passed the initial queryset and should return an iterable object that contains only the data in the requested page.
 This method accepts the following arguments:
     - `queryset`: a queryset (or iterable) returned by the api function
     - `pagination` - the paginator.Input parameters (parsed and validated)